Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Computational Results

 \subsection{Setup}

 We tested the proposed methods on the MINLPLib\footnote{\url{https://www.minlplib.org}}~\cite{10.1287/ijoc.15.1.114.15159} test set and a test set comprised of instances from MIPLIB3, MIPLIB 2003, 2010 and 2017~\cite{miplib2017}, and Cor@l~\cite{linderoth2005noncommercial}.
 These test sets consist of 1846 MINLP instances and 666 MILP instances, respectively.
-After structure detection experiments, only those instances were chosen for performance evaluations that either contain bilinear products in the problem formulation, or where our algorithm derived bilinear products.
+After structure detection experiments, only those instances were chosen for performance evaluations that either contain bilinear \firstrevision{terms} in the problem formulation, or where our algorithm derived bilinear \firstrevision{terms}.
 This resulted in test sets of 1357 MINLP instances and 195 MILP instances.

-The algorithms were implemented in the MINLP solver SCIP~\cite{bestuzheva2021scip}.
-We used a development branch of SCIP (githash \texttt{dd6c54a9d7}) compiled with SoPlex~5.0.2.4, CppAD 20180000.0, PaPILO 1.0.0.1, bliss 0.73p and Ipopt 3.12.11.
+The algorithms were implemented in the MINLP solver SCIP~\cite{BestuzhevaBesanconEtal2023_Enabling}.
+We used a development branch of SCIP (githash \texttt{dd6c54a9d7}) compiled with SoPlex~5.0.2.4 for LP solving, CppAD 20180000.0 for automatic differentiation, PaPILO 1.0.0.1 for additional MILP presolving, bliss 0.73p for graph automorphism computations for symmetry detection, and Ipopt 3.12.11 for NLP solving.
 The experiments were carried out on a cluster of Dell Poweredge M620 blades with 2.50GHz Intel Xeon CPU E5-2670 v2 CPUs, with 2 CPUs and 64GB memory per node.
 The time limit was set to one hour, the optimality gap tolerance to $10^{-4}$ for MINLP instances and to $10^{-6}$ for MILP instances, and the following settings were used for all runs, where applicable:

-\begin{itemize} \item The maximum number of unknown bilinear terms that a product of a row and a bound factor can have in order to be used was 20.
+\begin{itemize} \item The maximum number of unknown bilinear terms that a product of a row and a bound factor can have in order to be used was set to 20.
 Unknown bilinear terms are those terms $x_ix_j$ for which no $w_{ij}$ variable exists in the problem, or its extended formulation which SCIP constructs for the purposes of creating an LP relaxation of an MINLP. \item RLT cut separation was called every 10 nodes of the branch-and-bound tree. \item In every non-root node where separation was called, 1 round of separation was performed.
-In the root node, 10 separation rounds were performed. \item Unless specified otherwise, implicit product detection and projection filtering were enabled and the new separation algorithm was used. \end{itemize}
+In the root node, 10 separation rounds were performed. \item Unless specified otherwise, implicit product detection and projection filtering were enabled and the new separation algorithm \firstrevision{based on row marking} described in Section~\ref{subsection:marking} was used. \end{itemize}